 I am an assistant professor at SUNY Purchase, where I teach courses on typography, interactivity, and contemporary design issues.
 I am also teaching a graduate seminar at Virginia Commonwealth University.
 From 2015–2017, I taught at the California College of the Arts.

-Prior to joining SUNY, I was a book designer at the University of Chicago Press.
+Prior to joining SUNY, I was a book designer at the University of Chicago Press, where I designed the second edition of Crusade for Justice by Ida B. Wells, Merce Cunningham by Carrie Noland, Pick Up the Pieces by John Corbett, and several other books.
 In 2018, I published headgear.pw, which was designed and programmed by Becca Abbe.
 In 2017, I published Sapphire Tears with Publication Studio SF.
 In 2016, I began piecing together a project called Samples and Parallels, which I hope to reboot in 2021.
 Since 2016, I have also contributed to Women of Graphic Design, a project founded by Tori Hinn.

 I will eventually turn this website into a blog with periodic updates, but until then, the following lines will highlight things that have either happened or are happening:

-Present: My collaboration with Jerome Harris, Pouya Ahmadi, and Nat Pyper has been featured in IDEA Magazine.
-We worked on bringing "As, Not For: Dethroning Our Absolutes" to Chicago right before the COVID pandemic hit.
-Thank you, Jon Sueda, for the invitation!
+October: My collaboration with Jerome Harris, Pouya Ahmadi, and Nat Pyper has been featured in IDEA Magazine.
+We worked on bringing “As, Not For: Dethroning Our Absolutes” to Chicago right before the COVID pandemic hit.
+Thank you, Jon Sueda, for the invitation.

-Future: "Entry Point" (an essay for Amalgam); "Black Textual Intervention" (an essay + lecture); Samples and Parallels (a co-authoring project with Bryce Wilner); Spotty Congregation (a solo exhibition).
+Future: “Entry Point” (an essay for Amalgam); Samples and Parallels (a co-authoring project with Bryce Wilner); Spotty Congregation (a solo exhibition in Michigan); art direction for 580 Split; Are.na Annual contribution (thank you, Omar Mohammad).

 You can reach me via email or connect with me on Are.na.